jacobpretorius/Tyrell/README.md

 remindme in 2 days at 4am -> reminder 4am 2 days from today.

 remindme 15/01/2019 -> reminder on that date at 7:30am.
 You can’t give it a time YET.

+remindme in 2 days at 9:30am to buy milk -> buy milk in 2 days at 9:30am.

+remindme in 4 hours that I like coffee -> you guessed it.

 You don’t need to @Tyrell the bot for remindme to work, it will get it from anywhere in a post.